drenn08/rock-rankers-api/docs/API/users.md

 Base endpoint:

 ```shell
 {server_url}/users
 ```

-Contains information about the users of the service.
+Provides information about users in the Rock Rankers service.

-A user resource describes the users who subscribe to the Rock Rankers service.
+The user resource contains the users who subscribe to the Rock Rankers service.
-Users can view and interact with [bands](../API/bands.md) and [albums](../API/albums.md) resources.
+Users can view and interact with [bands resource](./bands.md) and [albums resource](./albums.md) resources.

 ## Resource properties

 Sample `user` resource

 ```js
 {
     "id": 1,
     "last-name": "Renn",